 The Department of General Services offers electronic Document Accessibility Remediation for electronic documents to hear and auditory version of text and images.

 Expand your knowledge of accessibility and help others by joining the Web Accessibility Community of Practice (WACoP).
 Join a forum of state staff across a wide variety of public entities discussing digital accessibility.
 Post questions and find information on digital accessibility on the WACoP collaboration site.
 Participate in online and in person meetings where members of various departments discuss accessibility topics.
 Discuss your current accessibility projects or just listen in for ideas to further your own work.
 Join the WACoP today by emailing: AB434toolkit@dor.ca.gov.

 Federal Health and Human Services Resources

 The HHS.GOV Making Files Accessible page contains official HHS Accessibility checklists.
-Anytime you are preparing an electronic document that will be posted online, distributing e-mail, programing web content or creating video, these checklists will help you ensure compliance with the guidelines.
+Anytime you are preparing an electronic document that will be posted online, distributing e-mail, programming web content or creating video, these checklists will help you ensure compliance with the guidelines.

 Why Does Digital Accessibility Matter?

 Just like the laws that govern physical accessibility, like accessible restrooms, parking spaces and braille signage, we have laws to make websites accessible to people with disabilities.